changminbark/changminbark.github.io/about_me.md

 				<header class="major">
 					<h3>Third-culture Kid</h3>
 				</header>
 				<p>Being a Korean who was born and raised in Indonesia is like being in a busy intersection.
 You are exposed to various cultures and the interactions between them.
 I am grateful to have the opportunities of a third-culture kid, such as being able to eat Kimchi with Indomie.
-I also embrace diversity as most of my friends come from different walks of life, giving me insight into the nuanced cultures of the world.
-The picture on the left is of my close friend and me relaxing in a pool in Bali.</p>
+I also embrace diversity as most of my friends come from different walks of life, giving me insight into the nuanced cultures of the world.</p>
 			</div>
 		</div>
 	</section>